DevOps-MBSE/AaC/docs/docs/dev_guide/validation_plugins.md

      return validator_results
 ```

 With the above snippet this shows an example of how the validator is taking in a `Definition`, a list of other validator plugins, as well as, the `LanguageContext` of the definition that is being validated.
-This would be a good example of a validator with a *Structural Constraint* The `Definition` that is being that is being validated may have a `sub-definition` field within the primary schema.
-With this in mind, this validator will take a definition and filter it down by the structures that are present within.
-These `sub-structures` are then validated by what is already present in the primary `definition` then all these are run through and passed to the `ValidatorResult` object.
+The `Definition` validation is limited by *Structural Constraints*.
+With this in mind the`Definition` validator will take a `definition` that is being passed in and will decompose it into its `sub-definition`s within the primary schema.
+With this, this validator will take a definition and filter it down by the structures that are present within.
+These `sub-structure`s are then validated by what is already present in the primary `definition` then all these are run through and passed to the `ValidatorResult` object.

 `ValidatorResult` object is then parsed through and returned to the user through some output of the latter results.
 This is also done for the below example in [Primitive Validations](#primitive-validations), but it is primarily targeted towards the `Primitive Types` within the `Definition`s.

 ### Primitive Validations